 - Histidine

-This type of protein is generally found in ammonals such as fish, meat, chicken, etc. not many vegetables have complete protein, but some do have it, including soybean and many more.
+This type of protein is found in ammonals such as fish, meat, chicken, etc. not many vegetables have complete protein, but some do have it, including soybean and many more.

 And the best example of this protein is milk which can be easily digested and have the maximum protein content in it.
 We all know how important protein is important for the body’s proper functioning.